natix-x/Telco-Customer-Churn-Prediction/README.md

 2. Make visualizations including previously specified features and "Churn" column in order to see pattern occuring in our data.
 3. Check if we are dealing with balanced or not classes in order to help ourselves with choosing ML model.

 ## Machine Learning Models

 1. Chosen ML models:
    - RandomForestClassifier
    - AdaBoostClassifier
    - GradientBoostingClassifier

-Decision based on the fact that we are dealling with a bit imbalanced classes: 73,42 % rows in dataset have "No" in "Churn" column.
+Decision based on the fact that we are dealing with pretty imbalanced classes: 73,42 % rows in dataset have "No" in "Churn" column.

 ## Models evaluation